sueszli/citeQ/diary.md

 0. enter researcher's name (and some hints)
 1. get researcher's papers (that have open access)
-2. get paper's citations
+2. get other papers that cite the researchers papers
-3. classify type of citations: criticism, comparison, use, substantiation, basis, neutral (other)
+3. classify citations: criticism, comparison, use, substantiation, basis, neutral (other)

 <br>